 Deloitte commissioned an online survey with 182 supply chain leaders operating across trucking, ocean, rail, manufacturing, and retail in early 2020.
 We supplemented this research with conversations with supply chain and industry leaders operating across multiple segments of the transportation value chain.
 The survey results, coupled with leaders’ input, enabled segment-specific insights.

-Holistic decision-making provides insights into how shipping organizations are undertaking a journey to digitalize the physical world and power more intelligent movement of goods networks through cognitive technologies.
-We focus on their ability to harness and harmonize traditional and new data to learn, optimize, and predict within the ecosystem.
-We also delve deeper into three success factors: digitalizing the physical world, powering more intelligent networks, and driving enhanced analytics (figure 1).
+Holistic decision-making provides insights into how shipping organisations are undertaking a journey to digitalize the physical world and power more intelligent movement of goods networks through cognitive technologies.
+We focus on their ability to harness and harmonise traditional and new data to learn, optimise, and predict within the ecosystem.
+We also delve deeper into three success factors: digitalising the physical world, powering more intelligent networks, and driving enhanced analytics (figure 1).

-Of course, the maturity level of an organization matters.
-Adoption of these success factors varies, as companies prioritize them as low, medium, or high importance, depending on their place among ecosystem players.
-Overall, companies should do what’s best for their organizations, aligning with the three pillars and their respective success factors as appropriate.
+Of course, the maturity level of an organisation matters.
+Adoption of these success factors varies, as companies prioritise them as low, medium, or high importance, depending on their place among ecosystem players.
+Overall, companies should do what’s best for their organisations, aligning with the three pillars and their respective success factors as appropriate.
 Clearly, one size does not fit all.

 Global supply chains can be planned with great precision.
 However, unpredictable environments and rising consumer demands require unprecedented efficiency and agility to react to changing network conditions with dynamic decisions.
-Industry 4.0 technologies are creating new opportunities to digitalize the value chain and create sources of insight and opportunities to optimize networks in real time.
+Industry 4.0 technologies are creating new opportunities to digitalise the value chain and create sources of insight and opportunities to optimise networks in real time.
 How can companies take advantage of these opportunities?

-Digitalization, enabled by Internet of Things or IoT (e.g., connected transportation, cargo, and warehouses) and external data sources (e.g., weather, events, and traffic flows) can help with visibility into and optimization of shipping processes.
+Digitalisation, enabled by Internet of Things or IoT (e.g., connected transportation, cargo, and warehouses) and external data sources (e.g., weather, events, and traffic flows) can help with visibility into and optimisation of shipping processes.
 Until now, tracking supply chain activity or a movement of goods happened in a very physical way, requiring manual data entry.
-Digitalization helps create real-time end-to-end shipment tracking and thus enables faster, better-informed decisions.
-Companies can optimize the flow of goods and make changes as needed to address a variety of conditions (e.g., weather, supply and production issues, and product availability).
+Digitalisation helps create real-time end-to-end shipment tracking and thus enables faster, better-informed decisions.
+Companies can optimise the flow of goods and make changes as needed to address a variety of conditions (e.g., weather, supply and production issues, and product availability).

 New data streams are powering analytics and cognitive technologies.
-More intelligent networks enable organizations to reduce the time between collecting data and taking meaningful actions.
-By leveraging IoT and machine learning (ML), companies can gain advantage through such optimization in real time.
+More intelligent networks enable organisations to reduce the time between collecting data and taking meaningful actions.
+By leveraging IoT and machine learning (ML), companies can gain advantage through such optimisation in real time.

-Once companies have digitalized their physical world and have real-time tracking of shipments in place, they can focus on how to take advantage of the benefits.
+Once companies have digitalised their physical world and have real-time tracking of shipments in place, they can focus on how to take advantage of the benefits.
 So, what can a company do with all this information?
-Artificial intelligence (AI) or ML data, for example, can be leveraged to help optimize decision-making—potentially a key differentiator for a company in a competitive marketplace.
+Artificial intelligence (AI) or ML data, for example, can be leveraged to help optimise decision-making—potentially a key differentiator for a company in a competitive marketplace.

 Early technology adopters provide a glimpse into tomorrow’s higher-performing supply chains.
 Our research shows that AI and ML are among the key enablers that help optimize critical supply chain functions.
 For example, UPS developed the ORION algorithm, which is “a complex algorithm that could quickly solve complex routing problems.”
 This dynamic routing program helps UPS “save about 100 million miles per year.
 That's a reduction of 10 million gallons of fuel consumed.
 It also reduces carbon dioxide emissions by about 100,000 metric tons.”4

 Advanced analytics and real-time decision support are seldom turn-key solutions.
-Driving enhanced analytics capabilities requires coordination to modernize siloed organizations, legacy IT architecture, cyber safeguards, and talent requirements (retraining and upskilling).
+Driving enhanced analytics capabilities requires coordination to modernize siloed organisations, legacy IT architecture, cyber safeguards, and talent requirements (retraining and upskilling).

-IoT automation requires that all company resources, infrastructure, and people are part of a coordinated approach such that the full organization is tuned into the success factors of holistic decision-making.
-Enhancing analytics is especially important for organizations with large geographical footprints or those that have acquired companies.
-For example, advanced analytics and real-time decision-making cannot be limited to one link in the supply chain or to one area of the organization.
+IoT automation requires that all company resources, infrastructure, and people are part of a coordinated approach such that the full organisation is tuned into the success factors of holistic decision-making.
+Enhancing analytics is especially important for organisations with large geographical footprints or those that have acquired companies.
+For example, advanced analytics and real-time decision-making cannot be limited to one link in the supply chain or to one area of the organisation.
 So, widespread company geographies require a maturity scale to create a coherent strategy going forward.
 And upgrades should be handled companywide.

-There are two potential roadblocks for organizations embracing this success factor: prioritization of resources and change management.
-First, from an organizational perspective, prioritizing resources, though vital, is potentially difficult for companies to overcome.
-Especially when it comes to driving enhanced analytics, organizations should align their efforts across the board—from IT updates to HR upskilling.
+There are two potential roadblocks for organisations embracing this success factor: prioritisation of resources and change management.
+First, from an organisational perspective, prioritising resources, though vital, is potentially difficult for companies to overcome.
+Especially when it comes to driving enhanced analytics, organisations should align their efforts across the board—from IT updates to HR upskilling.
 Second, change management can be challenging.
 Because following this success factor will change how a company conducts business—from the physical to the digital.
 Empowering a company to adopt real-time decision-making AI and ML is not easy.
-So, managing change will likely be vital to success from an organizational perspective.
+So, managing change will likely be vital to success from an organisational perspective.

-When it comes to overall capabilities, organizations should employ the right sets of tools, hire the right people, and promote the right leadership.
-Prioritization and planning are key and can help organizations embrace change.
+When it comes to overall capabilities, organisations should employ the right sets of tools, hire the right people, and promote the right leadership.
+Prioritisation and planning are key and can help organisations embrace change.

 In our next article, we will investigate our final pillar, intelligent automation, where we will discuss how automation can create new opportunities for humans and machines to work together to help achieve the maximum value from holistic decision-making.

-Companies should take the right approach to suit their organizational priorities.
-While the maturity of companies across each strategic pillar varies in the transportation ecosystem, it is imperative that the entire industry continues to harness and harmonize new and traditional data to continuously learn and predict what comes next.
+Companies should take the right approach to suit their organisational priorities.
+While the maturity of companies across each strategic pillar varies in the transportation ecosystem, it is imperative that the entire industry continues to harness and harmonise new and traditional data to continuously learn and predict what comes next.